 As CM companies continue to digitize their supply chains, budgetary issues top their list of concerns, with nearly one-fifth calling it their biggest challenge.
 Next on the list is change management: providing the right mix of skills and incentives to implement new ways of working for existing teams.

-They are also concerned about the challenge of attracting, developing and retaining employees who are well-versed in tech and data analysis: digital-native talent.
+They are also concerned about the challenge of attracting, developing and retaining employees who are well-versed in tech and data analysis: known as “digital-native” talent.
 Grappling with supply chain challenges, some CM companies are building digital situation rooms in which cross-functional teams can interact with a common set of data, workflow and communication methods to collaborate on system challenges.

 While emerging tech adoption across supply chain operations varies considerably among CM companies, nearly half have taken significant steps toward cloud and Internet of Things (IoT) adoption.
 Almost a third have implemented artificial intelligence (AI) or machine learning.

-Fully 88% are currently using or intending to use at least one form of emerging technology to automate and enhance execution for supply chain planning over the next 24 months while 84% say they will do so for supply chain delivery.
+Eighty-eight percent are currently using or intending to use at least one form of emerging technology to automate and enhance execution for supply chain planning over the next 24 months, while 84% say they will do so for supply chain delivery.

-Cloud leads planned investment, with almost a third of CM companies planning to commit at least $1 million over the next 24 months.
+Cloud leads planned investment, with almost a third of CM companies planning to commit at least $1 million to cloud technology over the next 24 months.
 And approximately a quarter intend to invest more than $1 million in third-party spend analytics tools, IoT and AI technology.

-Despite the promise and significant level of investment, however, roughly four out of five CM leaders tell us their investments in supply chain technology are not delivering the results they expected, which holds true across all sectors.
+However, despite the promise and significant level of investment, roughly four out of five CM leaders tell us their investments in supply chain technology are not delivering the results they expected, which holds true across all sectors.

-The main reason they cite is lack of support from external tech vendors, followed by poor planning, lack of internal capabilities and technologies that don’t provide the right capabilities.
+The main reason they cite is lack of support from external tech vendors, followed by poor planning, lack of internal skill and technologies that don’t provide the right capabilities.

-Well aware that it takes more than data or advanced technology to optimize supply chains to meet customers where they are and spot risks before they affect results, CM leaders are also focused on talent.
+Well aware that it takes more than data or advanced technology to optimize supply chains, meet customers where they are and spot risks before they affect results, CM leaders are also focused on talent.
 They recognize that they need skilled internal teams willing to transform processes across functional lines.

-To a greater degree than other sectors (37% versus 23%) CM executives completely agree that their supply chain teams have the necessary skills to meet future goals.
-Like their peers, nearly a quarter say they will need to invest in upskilling staff.
+A total of 37% of CM executives “completely agree” that their supply chain teams have the necessary skills to meet future goals, compared to 23% in all industries.
+But, like their peers, nearly a quarter say they will need to invest in upskilling staff.

-They are confident that they can further develop staff skills for greater effectiveness.
-One caution: More than a third of CM companies (37% versus 26% across sectors) face higher-than-normal turnover in their supply chain function.
+Although CM companies are confident that they can further develop staff skills for greater effectiveness, more than a third of them (37% versus 26% across sectors) face higher-than-normal turnover in their supply chain function.